sebdiem/fast-api-template/README.md

 5. Configure proper CORS origins
 6. Run migrations: `uv run init-db`
 7. Use a production ASGI server like Gunicorn with Uvicorn workers

-## Contributing

-1. Follow the established patterns in the music domain
-2. Add tests for new functionality
-3. Run `make check` before committing
-4. Use conventional commit messages
-5. Update documentation as needed

 ## License